HautaniemiLab/jellyfish/README.md

 ## Input Data

-Jellyfish reads input data from the `data/` directory.
-The data format is detailed below, with example data available in the `data/` directory.
+Jellyfish reads data from the `data/` directory.
+Below is a description of the data structure, with example files provided in the directory.

 To use your own data, it is recommended to place it in a separate directory, such as `private-data/`, which is excluded from the Git repository.
 Then, create